g8os/EFBD/docs/nbd/config.md

 The [NBD Server][nbd] and its components are normally configured using an [etcd][configetcd] distributed key-value store.
 For 0-Disk development purposes, one can also use a [file-based][configfile]-based configuration.
 As you should however use the [etcd-based][configetcd] configuration, especially in production, we'll use it in all examples that follow.

-The [NBD Server][nbd] requires the [Vdisks Configuration](#vdisks-config), [Base Configuration](#base-config) and [NBD Configuration](#nbd-config).
-See [the 0-Disk config overview page][configDoc] for more elaborate information of each of these sub configurations and more.
+See [the 0-Disk config overview page][configDoc] for a more high level overview.

 For more information about how to configure the [NBD Server][nbd] using [etcd][etcd], check out [the etcd config docs][configetcd].

-## Vdisks Config
+## NBDVdisksConfig

-Let's start with the only global configuration.
-That is to say, a configuration which is not bound to any vdisk in particular, and instead is used for all of them.
+This config is used so that the [nbdserver][nbdserver] can list all available [vdisks][vdisks] to an NBD Client, as well as to validate all (potentially) used configurations immediately when starting up the [nbdserver][nbdserver].

 > This config is **REQUIRED**.
 Failing to list all available vdisks you wish to use, will result in undefined behaviour.

-The vdisks config's sole purpose is to list all available [vdisks][vdisk].
+The vdisks config's purpose is to list all available [vdisks][vdisk].
 Available in this context means, all [vdisks][vdisk] which have at least all required subconfigs stored in the same [etcd][etcd] cluster as this vdisks config, and you wish to actually use at some point of the [NBD Server][nbd]'s lifetime.
 This is required due to the `NBD_OPT_LIST` option of the NBD Protocol, as described in the [NBD Protocol docs][nbdprotocol].
 This option is used to list all [vdisks][vdisk], and without it, some clients (such as `qemu`), do not want to load a vdisk, even though you give its ID explicitly for every command you issue.

+This config requires you to also give the unique id of the [nbdserver][nbdserver] (shared with any linked [tlogserver][tlogserver]), as this config can only be found using that id as the prefix for the config key.

-This config is stored in etcd under the `zerodisk:conf:vdisks` key.
+This config is stored in etcd under the `<serverID>:nbdserver:conf:vdisks` key.
 An example of its YAML-formatted value could look as follows:

 ```yaml
 vdisks: # required